tristantao/kaggle_survivor/writeup.md

 ### Kaggle Competition: Titanic - Machine Learning From Disaster

 The Kaggle competition asks you to predict whether a passenger survived the Titanic crash.
+You are given two datasets (Train & Test) each of which include predictor variables such as Age, Passenger Class, Sex, etc. With these two data sets we will do the following:

+1. Create a model which will predict whether a passenger survived using only the Train data set
+2. Predict whether the passengers survived in the Test data set based on the model we created

-You are given two datasets (Train & Test) each of which include predictor variables such as Age, Passenger Class, Sex, etc. and we will create a model which will use these variables among others to predict whether a passenger survived.
-It would be wise to take a look at the in-depth description <a href = "http://www.kaggle.com/c/titanic-gettingStarted">here</a>.
-The project result will be an excel spreadsheet with a column for the Passenger ID and another column which indicates whether they survived (0 for death, 1 for survival).
+Read the full description of the project <a href = "http://www.kaggle.com/c/titanic-gettingStarted">here</a>.
+The project result will be an excel spreadsheet with predictions for which passengers in the Test data set survived.
+The spreadsheet will have a column for the Passenger ID and another column which indicates whether they survived (0 for death, 1 for survival).

 The first step is to download the datasets <a href = "https://www.kaggle.com/c/titanic-gettingStarted/data">here</a>.
 Remember which folder you saved it in!

 In RStudio, we must first create a file for us to write in.
 Go to File ==> New ==> Rscript.
-Now in that file we must indicate where our current working directory is.
-We achieve this by using the ```setwd()``` function (roughly stands for set current working directory).
+Now in that file we must tell R where our current working directory is.
+We do this by using the ```setwd()``` function (roughly stands for set current working directory).
 Your working directory indicates to R which folder to look for the data you want to use, for us it will be the Train and Test files you downloaded from Kaggle.
-This is case sensitive.
+Remember everything in R you type is case sensitive!

 For Mac Users:
 ```R